 Diosgenin from wild yam is used to make a variety of for medical use, including progesterone, cortisone, and dehydroepiandrosterone (DHEA).
 It is presumed by some that wild yam extracts can offer many of the same benefits of these pharmaceutically produced .

 Dioscorea saponins have antitumor, antithrombotic, antiallergic, antiviral and antishock effects.
 It has anti-inflammatory, anti-tumor, anti-viral, lower cholesterol, lower blood pressure, kill mollusk, anti-fertility and other effects.
 Can be used for the treatment of bronchitis.
 It has the effect of killing insects and fungi such as Trichophyton mentagrophytes.
 The peroxidase contained in it has obvious anti-aging effect.
 Long-term use can remove scars on the face and make the skin soft and smooth.
 Can be used as a raw material for the synthesis of steroid hormones and contraceptives.

 Hormone production and imbalance

-Thus, some advocates assert that wild yam root has benefits similar to those offered by these steroids in your body, providing a natural alternative to estrogen therapy or progesterone creams.
+Thus, some advocates assert that wild yam root has benefits similar to those offered by these in your body, providing a natural alternative to estrogen therapy or progesterone creams.

-Instead, diosgenin requires chemical reactions that can only take place in a laboratory setting to convert it into steroids like progesterone, estrogen, and DHEA.
+Instead, diosgenin requires chemical reactions that can only take place in a laboratory setting to convert it into like progesterone, estrogen, and DHEA.

 As a result, scientific evidence doesn’t currently support wild yam root’s effectiveness for treating conditions associated with hormonal imbalances, such as PMS, low sex drive, infertility, and weakened bones.